The Tur\'an density of tight cycles in three-uniform hypergraphs: Finding a good colouring

 note that $\tP$ is a pseudopath from $v_{k-1}v_k$ to $v_1 v_2$ of order $2k-2$ (because every vertex but $v_1$ and $v_k$ appears twice).

 \begin{proof}[Proof of \Cref{thm:good-colouring}]

 Whenever we talk about a path or cycle in this proof, we mean a pseudopath or pseudocycle.

 As we said above, it is easy to show that a hypergraph with a good colouring has no odd cycles, so it suffices to show that if $\HH$ has no odd cycles then $\HH$ has a good colouring.
-Note that we may assume that $\HH$ is tightly connected.
+Note that we may assume that $\HH$ is tightly connected, by adding edges if necessary.

 Let $P_0$ be a shortest path with the property that its first two vertices are the same as the last two but in reversed order, if such a path exists.
 Write $P_0 := v_0 \ldots v_k$ and denote $x := v_0 = v_k$ and $y := v_1 = v_{k-1}$.